Skip to content

 How Is Plantar Fasciitis Treated With Regenerative Therapies?

-Plantar fasciitis is manageable with several treatments, including physical therapy, night splints, medication (such as NSAIDs), and medical procedures.
+Plantar fasciitis is manageable with several treatments, including:

 Platelet-Rich Plasma (PRP) Injections

 Uses your own blood platelets to stimulate collagen production and tissue repair.
-A meta-analysis of 24 RCTs involving 1,653 participants discovered that PRP injections provided better pain management than corticosteroids (Zuo et al., 2025).
+A meta-analysis of 24 randomized controlled trials involving 1,653 participants discovered that PRP injections provided better pain management than corticosteroids over a medium, three- to six-month treatment period for plantar fasciitis.
+Ultrasound-guided PRP injections, in particular, can be the best approach in repairing tissue and relieving pain for plantar fasciitis (Zuo et al., 2025).

 Extracorporeal Shockwave Therapy (ESWT)

-A non-invasive procedure that uses high-energy sound waves.
-In a meta-analysis of 236 studies, ESWT was the most effective treatment for plantar fasciitis compared to other methods (Guimaraes et al., 2023).
-Combining ESWT with PRP can yield better results than either alone (Haddad et al., 2021).
+A non-invasive medical procedure that uses high-energy sound waves to treat chronic musculoskeletal pain.
+In a systematic review and meta-analysis of 236 studies, researchers found that, in the medium- and long-term, ESWT was the most effective treatment for plantar fasciitis compared to other therapeutic methods (Guimaraes et al., 2023).
+Combining ESWT with PRP injections can yield better results than using either treatment alone (Haddad et al., 2021).

 Dextrose Prolotherapy

-An injection therapy that uses a mix of dextrose and anesthetic to trigger a healing response.
-A meta-analysis of six studies found it safe and effective for plantar fasciitis (Lai et al., 2021).
+An injection therapy that uses a mix of dextrose (sugar) and anesthetic (lidocaine) to trigger a healing response in the inflamed foot tissue.
+It can help stimulate tissue repair to reduce pain.
+A meta-analysis of six studies involving 388 adults found that dextrose prolotherapy is a safe and effective treatment for plantar fasciitis, potentially offering long-term benefits compared with corticosteroids (Lai et al., 2021).

 Low-level Laser Therapy (LLLT)

-Also known as cold laser therapy, this non-invasive treatment uses low-intensity laser light to reduce inflammation and pain (Naterstad et al., 2022).
+Also known as cold laser therapy, the non-invasive treatment uses low-intensity laser light to stimulate cell function.
+It can help reduce inflammation and pain while accelerating tissue repair and healing.
+A systematic review and meta-analysis of randomized controlled trials discovered that LLLT significantly reduced pain and disability in people with plantar fasciitis in the short and medium term (Naterstad et al., 2022).

 Emerging Regenerative Therapies